rubenarakelyan/wackomenace.co.uk/src/content/info/now.md

 * Working as a contract senior Ruby developer at the Office for Product Safety and Standards
 * Learning Spanish on Duolingo
-* Ploughing through the house DIY to-do list
+* Ploughing through my to-do list
+* Streamlining my personal and home tech